Born, educated, worked or died in Hexham, famous and/or notorious? Find them here, sorted alphabetically by surname!

 There is a plaque to Gibson in Hexham.

-In 1901 one of his poems was inscribed onto the fountain in Hexham Market Place.
+In 1901 one of his poems was inscribed onto the fountain in Hexham Market place (more photos here).

 Glasse, Hannah (1708-70).
-Cookery writer best known for her book “The art of cookery made plain and easy” published in 1847 and her subsequent feud with Ann Cook (cf).
-The half-sister of Lancelot Allgood.
+Hexham-born cookery writer best known for her book “The art of cookery made plain and easy” published in 1847 and her subsequent feud with Ann Cook (cf).
+The half-sister of Lancelot Allgood, she lived with him and his wife Jane, across the Market Place from her arch-rival.

 Graham, John Norman (b 1943).
 Cricketer.
 A tall medium-fast right-arm bowler and an absolute tail-ender in terms of batting, he played for Kent during the county’s years of success in the late 1960s and early 1970s.
 After retirement from first-class cricket, he played Minor Counties cricket for Northumberland.